Looking for a cute romance to read this summer? Look no further! These YA contemporaries will leave you swooning.

 8. Listen to Your Heart by Kasie West

 Similar to Julie in Summer Constellations, Kate Bailey loves the lake and her family’s business.
 Yet, her parents are always trying to get her to try something new and get out of her comfort zone.
 Her best friend Alana convinces her to join the school’s podcast.
 Thinking she can work on the technical aspects of the podcast, Kate agrees.
 The last thing she expected was to get picked as one of the hosts, dishing out relationship advice to her peers.
 She is pretty sure one of the first calls she gets is from her best friend’s crush, Diego.
 The problem, she thinks she is falling for Diego, even though she’s pretty sure he has feelings for Alana.

-This story was really heartwarming.
+Listen to Your Heart was really heartwarming.
 The friendship dynamic between Kate and Alana was genuine, and we found ourselves rooting for both of them as they figured out their complicating love lives.
 Instead of pitting one woman against the other, West does a great job of depicting a true friendship in which both women are supportive of one another!
 Not to mention that Diego is swoon-worthy.
 I mean, who doesn’t love a man that can cook?!

 9. Second Chance Summer by Morgan Matson